Pancreatic Cancer: The Basics

 Staging Pancreatic Cancer

-To guide treatment, pancreatic cancer is "staged."
+Pancreatic cancer is "staged."
+Staging helps guide your treatment.
 This stage is based on:

 - Size and location of the tumor.

-- Whether cancer cells are in the lymph nodes.
+- If there are cancer cells in the lymph nodes.

-- Whether cancer cells are in other parts of the body.
+- If there are cancer cells in other parts of the body.

-Stages range from stage I (smallest, most confined tumors) to stage IV (tumors that have spread to other parts of the body, also called metastatic cancer).
+Stages range from stage I (1, smallest tumors) to stage IV (4, tumors that have spread to other parts of the body, called metastatic cancer).
 The stage of pancreatic cancer will guide your treatment plan.

 Treatment